 "A new device, method, or process developed from study and experimentation.
 Some inventions are based on pre-existing forms, compositions, processes or ideas.
 Other inventions are radical breakthroughs which may extend the boundaries of human knowledge or experience."

 Students from all schools will meet their teammates at the Kickoff Field Trip to brainstorm all important inventions from their assigned historical period, and to decide on the most important technological developments to feature on a website.
-Students will also determine individual responsibilities for the team portion of the project at the Kickoff Field Trip.
+Students will also determine individual responsibilities for the team portion of the project at the Kickoff Field Trip, and will review information on determining the validity of sources.

 Individual research papers submitted to classroom teacher through www.turnitin.com.